clarity clinic

 School Accommodations for ADHD

-To receive assistance and accommodation at school for ADHD, the following steps need to be taken:
+To receive reasonable accommodations at school for ADHD, the following steps need to be taken:

 1. Receive a formal diagnosis: Receive a formal diagnosis from a qualified professional such as a psychologist, psychiatrist, or neurologist/neuropsychologist.